 What should I look for on the best coffee maker with grinder?

-When your coffee maker with grinder offers a comprehensive set of options, you can brew many different kinds of coffee to suit your needs, depending on your mood, what you are up to, and of course, for the taste of your guests.
+When your coffee maker offers a comprehensive set of options, you can brew many different kinds of coffee to suit your needs, depending on your mood, what you are up to, and of course, for the taste of your guests.
 Also, this versatility enables your machine to prepare coffee from many different kinds of coffee beans, as they will not all work well with the same kind of method.